R v Golden: Judgement

 The Court held that the SITA rule must be modified as it relates to strip searches in order to be Charter compliant.
 In reaching the decision, the Court found that purpose of section 8 is to prevent unjustified state intrusions into the privacy of individuals, and that it was important to stop unconstitutional searches before they happened instead of just declaring their unlawfulness after the fact.
-The Court then proceeded to note the these interests were amplified when dealing with strip searches because of their uniquely degrading nature.
+The Court then proceeded to note that these interests were amplified when dealing with strip searches because of their uniquely degrading nature.

 The Court held that in order to be valid at common law, a strip search can only be conducted for the purpose of seizing weapons in the detainee's possession or evidence related to the reason for arrest.
 And that the police must establish on reasonable and probable grounds that a strip search was necessary for those purposes.
 It further ruled that strip searches may only be conducted at police stations, unless the police can establish on reasonable and probable grounds that there were exigent circumstances requiring them to conduct one on the field.

 Moreover, the Court emphasised that strip searches should only be performed when the circumstances of a particular case requires them, and not as a matter of routine policy.